jckuri/30-days-of-udacity-computer-vision/README.md

 - I'm watching all the video lectures of the extracurricular material.
 - The deadline for the final race of AWS DeepRacer is close.
 I need to hurry up!
 - I succesfully implemented my vectorial field of rewards for AWS DeepRacer.
 See the first photo.
 - I turned the steering wheel to make the car stay on track.
+Now my vectorial field of rewards looks like a centipede.
+I'm a mathematical artist.
 See the second photo.
 - I closed the loop of the track.
 That wasn't trivial.
 In fact, I still get errors in the AWS DeepRacer server.
 See the third photo.
 - I answered some questions in the Slack channel #cvnd_techhelp.
 - I encourage @KhushkumarP, @Jacqueline SusanM, @labibaR, @OudarjyaS, @MuhammadN, @Mohamed ChoukriB, @KonstantinosK, @AdityaK, @MahmmoudM, @LauraT, @ElenaK, @HelenaB, @RobO, @ShafaqA, @Nancy A, @TzuhsinC, @TemitopeO, @AarthiA, @NabhanA, @MD BAPPIP, @AnkitV.